Jerboa

 Jerboas (/dʒɜːrˈboʊə/) are the members of the family Dipodidae.
-They are hopping desert rodents found throughout North Africa and Asia.
+They are nocturnal hopping desert rodents found throughout North Africa and Asia.
 They tend to live in hot deserts.

 When chased, jerboas can run at up to 24 km/h.
 Some species are preyed on by little owls (Athene noctua) in central Asia.
 Most species of jerboas have excellent hearing that they use to avoid becoming the prey of nocturnal predators.
 The typical lifespan of a jerboa is around 2–3 years.

 Taxonomy

-Jerboas, as previously defined, were paraphyletic, with the jumping mice (Zapodidae) and birch mice (Sminthidae) also being classified in the family Dipodidae.
+Jerboas, as previously defined, were paraphyletic, with the jumping mice (Zapodidae), birch mice (Sminthidae) and springhares (Pedetidae) also being classified in the family Dipodidae.
 Phylogenetic analysis split all three as distinct families, leaving just the jerboas in Dipodidae as a monophyletic group.

 This animal has a body length (including the head) of between 4 and 26 cm, with an additional 7–30 cm of tail, which is always longer than the full body.

 Jerboa dental records reveal a slow increase in crown heights, which corresponds to a more open and drier ecosystem.